V3L0C1T13S/reflectcord/README.md

 ## Credits

-[Fosscord](https://github.com/fosscord) - 99% of the work reverse engineering the gateway, some more obscure parts of Discords API, and also created the client downloader.
+[Fosscord](https://github.com/fosscord) - Server structure, larger utilities, 99% of the work reverse engineering the gateway, more obscure parts of Discords API, voicechat, and also created the client downloader.
+Seriously, check them out!

 [Litecord](https://gitlab.com/litecord/litecord) - Documented a bunch of undocumented OPCodes